woctezuma/steam-reviews/README.md

 * which game benefits the most from joke reviews in terms of Wilson score,
 * which game has the highest percentage of English reviews.

+It is noticeable that a few genres are more popular in a few parts of the world, and this leads to different appreciations of rankings of hidden gems.
+Moreover, genre can be a very fuzzy concept, and attributing a genre to a game is debatable and error-prone.
+A work-in-progress deals with clustering games with regards to the player demography.
+Indeed, this would allow to personalize rankings of hidden gems based on each player's language, and completely avoid considering genres.
+For each game, a number of reviews is written in English, Chinese, Russian, etc. This piece of information allows to characterize the player demography, and cluster games with similar demography.
+An example of such clustering is shown [here](https://raw.githubusercontent.com/woctezuma/steam-reviews/master/output/language_analysis.md).

 ## Data source

 Data can be downloaded from SteamSpy API and Steam API.
 It is also available as a snapshot in [a data repository](https://github.com/woctezuma/steam-reviews-data).